TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 - Implement natural language processing for more intuitive user interactions
 - Develop a mobile app version of ADAPTbaby for on-the-go access
 - Explore integration with other AI services and tools to expand capabilities
+- Investigate advanced features of GitHub Models and how they can be leveraged in the project

 This progress log will be updated regularly as the project evolves.